priyank-kumar-singh/flutter-app-template/README.md

 **Step 3:** &nbsp;Copy dependencies from the **dependencies.txt** file and paste them into pubspec.yaml file, then run <code>flutter pub get</code> command to install dependencies.

-**Step 4:** &nbsp;Remove any unwanted dependencies and respective files or part of code, and we're good to go.
+**Step 4:** &nbsp;Remove any unwanted dependencies and respective files or piece of code, and we're good to go.

 **Note:** There is a piece of code for initialisation of SQL, SharedPreferences and Firebase in the file *wrapper.dart* with a method called initTools.
 We may need to modify/remove this piece of code at some point as per our needs.

-## Understand File/Folder Structuring
+## Structure Design

 <!-- The image below describes the folder structure, used in this template. -->